ximdex/ximdex/INSTALLATION.md

 	sudo apt-get install docker-compose
     ```

-2. Open a terminal under the directory ximdex-develop, which has been unzipped, and run the command (launch it into the root of this repository, where the file docker-compose.yml is alocated):
+2. Open a terminal under the directory ximdex-develop, which has been unzipped, and run the command (launch it into the root of this repository, where the file docker-compose.yml is located):

     ```
 	docker-compose up
     ```

-    > That will run the containers for php, mysql and ximdex running on localhost:80.
+    > That will run the containers for Apache2, PHP, MySQL and Ximdex running on localhost:80.

-3. From your chrome or safari browser visit http://localhost to end the installation.
+3. From your Chrome, Firefox, Safari or different browser visit http://localhost to end the installation.

+    > You need to type the password **ximdex** in the "*Database password*" field, to make Ximdex installation able to access to the database server, and create the data schema.
+    You don't need to create a schema data or database user by this way.

+    This step will create the database schema in first place and, after this process, it will create the tables.

-    > Select DB as database host and choose a password for the database user.
-The database should exist but empty.
-If the installation is aborted, please rm the .data directory at ximdex to clean the database data.
+    If the **installation is aborted**, please use the next conmmand to remove the .data directory at ximdex to clean the database data:
+    ```
+    sudo rm -rf .data
+    ```

 4. Play with Ximdex CMS at http://localhost using user Ximdex with the choosen password.
     > To stop the services, run docker-compose down from the root directory where the composer was launched.